GoldenThiefBug69/GoldenThiefBug69/README.md

 - 👋 Hi, I’m @GoldenThiefBug69
 - 👀 I’m interested in many things (yea, kinda lost)
 - 🌱 I’m currently learning how to breath while reading man pages
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking to collaborate on being stunned by pace of this industry
 - 📫 How to reach me - twinheadhound@gmail.com

 <!---